Andrew1013-development/spam_machine/README.md

 - GitHub : Issues tab on the repository page

 ## changelog
+Version 3.0 beta 5 (the newest version) :
+1. Added functionality to generate 2 strings of random letters
+   - Either on-demand or fixed (generate once before the spamming)
+2. Added functionality for second string spamming

 Version 3.0 beta 4 (the newest version) :
 1. added the ability to self-install the modules if it's missing